Error-Sensitive Proof-Labeling Schemes: Basic properties of error-sensitive proof-labeling schemes

 We now prove that every proof-labeling scheme $(\prover,\verif)$ for $\cL$ can be transformed into a proof-labeling scheme $(\prover',\verif')$ for $\cL$ which is not error-sensitive.
-On a legal instance $(G,\ell)\in \cL$, the prover $\prover'$ selects a spanning tree $T$ of $G$, and provides every node $u$ with its certificate $\prover(u)$ for $(G,\ell)$, with the local description of the tree $T$ together with the appropriate certificate, and with a boolean $b(u)$ set to $true$.
+On a legal instance $(G,\ell)\in \cL$, the prover $\prover'$ selects a spanning tree $T$ of $G$, and provides every node $u$ with: \begin{enumerate} \item the certificate that the prover $\prover$ would assign to $u$ for $(G,\ell)$, denoted by~$\prover(u)$; \item the local description of the tree $T$, together with the corresponding certificate; \item a boolean $b(u)$, set to $true$. \end{enumerate}

 The verifier $\verif'$ checks the correctness of the spanning tree $T$, and rejects if it is not correct.
 From now on, we assume that $T$ is correct.
 The verifier $\verif'$ then outputs accept or reject according to the following rules.